Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

 Where do you put Creeping Figs?

-Put your Creeping Figs a few feet from a large, brightly-lit window as it thrives in medium to bright indirect light.
+Put your Creeping Figs a few feet from a large, brightly-lit window as it prefers medium to bright indirect light.
 Keep it away from direct sunlight as it can scorch the leaves resulting in dry shrivelled leaves.

 If the lighting is not adequate, Ficus pumila will respond with leggy growth and sparse foliage.
 Move it to a brighter place or use a grow light to supplement the light.